 |Ideal for||Large employers looking to produce innovative, business-critical training quickly||Experienced PowerPoint users looking to create simple PowerPoint style courses|

 Let’s take a closer look at each of the tools to see how they perform against each of the key criteria.

 Established PowerPoint users should be able to get up and running with iSpring fairly easily.
 However, those unfamiliar with PowerPoint may face a steeper learning curve. iSpring is created with Microsoft users in mind, so Mac users may need to look at alternatives.

 Elucidat comes with pre-built interactions and activities so that novice users can easily produce engaging courses.
-The Learning Accelerator add-on goes one step further, offering blueprint course designs so new users can just plug in their content and launch.
+The Learning Accelerator add-on goes one step further, offering templated course designs so new users can just plug in their content and launch.